Nebo15/mouth/README.md

   password: "password"

 # Somewhere in your application
-defmodule MyApp.Messanger do
+defmodule MyApp.Messenger do
-  use Mouth.Messanger, otp_app: :my_app
+  use Mouth.Messenger, otp_app: :my_app
 end

 # Define your messages